Holly Dale

 Holly Dale (born December 23, 1953) is a Canadian filmmaker and television director.
 Over the course of her career, Dale has worked in the Canadian film and television industry as a director, producer, writer, and editor.

 Although she has completed solo projects, the majority of Dale's work has been in collaboration with her former classmate, Janis Cole.
 The Thin Line (1977), P4W: Prison for Women (1981), and Hookers on Davie (1984) are some of their most recognized projects.
+Dale and Cole co-founded Spectrum Films in the early 1980s.
 Dale's work has been featured in festivals around the world including North America, Europe, and Australia.
 She has also received award nominations and wins, including a Gemini Award in 1982 for the Best Theatrical Documentary for P4W: Prison for Women.

 Early life and education

-Dale was raised in a low-income household in Toronto, Ontario.
+Holly Dale was born on December 23, 1953 and raised in a low-income household in Toronto, Ontario.

 However, she decided to leave home as a teenager due to ongoing family conflict.
 During this time, she worked in non-therapeutic massage parlors in downtown Toronto.
 In the mid-1970s, Dale was accepted into the film studies program at Sheridan College in Oakville, Ontario.
 Here, she met Janis Cole, who she would continue to work with for the next 20 years.